JustAn0therDev/JustAn0therDev/README.md

 ### A programmer striving to get better every day.
-Code quality and testing enthusiast.
+Clean code and testing enthusiast.